SonyWWS/ATF/README.md

 You must have .NET Framework 4.0 or greater installed in order to run the ATF applications.
 You can download it here: http://www.microsoft.com/en-us/download/details.aspx?id=17851

-You must have Windows® 7 or later to run the circuit, FSM, statechart, and timeline editors, due to their use of Direct2D.
+You must have Windowsï¿½ 7 or later to run the circuit, FSM, statechart, and timeline editors, due to their use of Direct2D.

 To use Live Connect, a local network broadcasting service, you must have Bonjour installed.
 Bonjour is installed with iTunes and some other products.
-The installers, Bonjour64.msi (for 64-bit Windows®) and Bonjour.msi (for 32-bit Windows®), can be provided within Sony upon request, and are located in our non-public directory: \NoDistro\ThirdParty\Wws.LiveConnect.
+The installers, Bonjour64.msi (for 64-bit Windowsï¿½) and Bonjour.msi (for 32-bit Windowsï¿½), can be provided within Sony upon request, and are located in our non-public directory: \NoDistro\ThirdParty\Wws.LiveConnect.

 Visual Studio 2010 or later is required to compile the ATF solution and project files.

 ### Getting Started ###
-Our wiki-based documentation is extensive and it describes the different components that are available and how to make new Windows® tools. http://github.com/SonyWWS/ATF/wiki
+Our wiki-based documentation is extensive and it describes the different components that are available and how to make new Windowsï¿½ tools. http://github.com/SonyWWS/ATF/wiki

 Another good starting document is: